2013 Half Dollar Value (2026 Guide): Errors List, “P”, “S” & “D” Mint Mark Worth

 The Obverse Of The 2013 Half Dollar

-The national motto “IN GOD WE TRUST” extends horizontally across the coin’s field, with Kennedy’s neck truncation cutting through the inscription.
-Roberts’ design initials “GR” are positioned on the truncation below the presidential portrait, and mint marks are located on the obverse beneath the neck area.
+The motto “IN GOD WE TRUST” runs horizontally across the coin’s open field.
+Roberts’ initials “GR” appear on the neck truncation below the portrait, and the mint mark is placed just beneath and to the right of Kennedy’s neck.

 The Reverse Of The 2013 Half Dollar